masoudltf/tosan-widget-guide/README.md

       "exp": 1580713455
    }
 ```
-> exp is The Token expiration date.
+> exp is the Token expiration date.

 > see [https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.4](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.4).

-> jti is The JWT Id, see [https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.7](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.7).
+> jti is the JWT Id, see [https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.7](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.7).

-> bankCode is The Bank Code.
+> bankCode is the Bank Code.

 > language is the selected language which is selected in Netway by the user.